 Yes.
 But also no. Probably mostly yes.
 But still…

 Symbolism happens because of universal patterns we live out, observe, manifest, inhabit, mirror, and have mirrored back to us by new interpretation.
-These symbols become part of our internalized selves.
-We see them in nature and nature displays them back to us.
-We process them internally and create art out of them again.
+These symbols become part of our inner selves.
+We see them in nature, internally re-frame them, and nature displays them back to us anew.
+We process them within and create art out of them again.

 As the horizon of sky and ground presents a barrier we can not cross without sufficient device, so too do we live with the barrier between heaven and earth, the ideal and the actual.
 We can’t seem to grasp our reach.